abbsi/suckless/README.md

 + Use feh or nitrogen to setup a background
   + `feh --bg-scale /path/to/wallpaper.png`
 + ModKey+Shift+Q to quit DWM
-+ You can quickly edit the config.h, recompile and restart DWM wiithout quiting through ModKey+Shift+R
++ You can edit the config.h, recompile and restart DWM without quiting through ModKey+Shift+R

 ### File Location and Quicktips